bartbutenaers/Node-RED-Tailscale-Tutorial/README.md

 4. Setup your own ***tailnet***, by creating a Tailscale account and install some agents on your devices (which are added to your tailnet): see [here](https://github.com/bartbutenaers/Node-RED-Tailscale/blob/main/docs/tailscale_setup.md).
 5. Once you have your own tailnet, it is useful to give each device a (virtual) logical hostname within your mesh network (for easy access).
 So DNS needs to be setup: see [here](https://github.com/bartbutenaers/Node-RED-Tailscale/blob/main/docs/tailscale_dns.md).
 6. Make sure all our traffic to become ***https*** based on LetsEncrypt certificates: see [here](https://github.com/bartbutenaers/Node-RED-Tailscale/blob/main/docs/tailnet_https.md).
-7. Finally setup a public tunnel (called ***funnel***) so third party services can access Node-RED, for example for Google Assistant: see [here](https://github.com/bartbutenaers/Node-RED-Tailscale/blob/main/docs/tailscale_funnel.md).
+7. Setup a public tunnel (called ***funnel***) so third party services can access Node-RED, for example for Google Assistant: see [here](https://github.com/bartbutenaers/Node-RED-Tailscale/blob/main/docs/tailscale_funnel.md).
+8. Finally specify which resources are allowed to communicate with each other withing your tailnet, using ACL's: see [here](https://github.com/bartbutenaers/Node-RED-Tailscale/blob/main/docs/tailscale_access_control.md).

 ## !!!
 Disclaimer !!!
 It is important to note that while I try to strive for accuracy, I’m not an expert in this field.
 The information provided in this repository is intended to be a helpful guide, but it’s not exhaustive or infallible.
 While this information can enhance your system’s security, there is no guarantee for complete protection against all potential threats.